Accounting Services Business Continuity Guide

 Overview - Disruption to Accounting Services

 The Federal Reserve System's Accounting Services provide a reliable, complete and timely source of information about financial entries debited or credited to your institution's Master Account for Federal Reserve services.
-Data formats are clear, easy-to-read and add varying levels of detail to support both cash management and account reconcilement requirements.
+Data formats are clear, easy to read and add varying levels of detail to support both cash management and account reconcilement requirements.
 Comprehensive account information is available through Account Management Information (AMI) as part of FedLine Web®.
 Delivery of various accounting statements/reports are available via AMI, your electronic access connection or your FedMail® e-mail or fax address.

 There are a number of procedures in place to ensure the resilience of the Accounting Services, including off-site backup facilities for the accounting application and related functions.
 The Federal Reserve Banks routinely test Accounting Services business continuity procedures across a variety of contingency situations, including unavailability of facilities, hardware, network or staff to ensure timely resumption of system operations in the event of a local, regional or widespread disruption.
 The accounting application and associated recovery procedures are regularly enhanced and tested to address various emerging risk scenarios, such as those that might occur during a pandemic.

 Preparing for Accounting Services Disruptions

 If a major disruption to service occurs, financial institutions are encouraged to implement the following to minimize a disruption of service:

 - Refer to the Service Status page regularly.

 - Have backup procedures and systems in place to monitor your account balance and estimate your account balance during a disruption.
 Conduct periodic training to ensure key personal are familiar with these processes.

 - Consider how your institution will respond to a Federal Reserve disruption and communicate those plans to appropriate staff.
 Refer to the section titled "What You Should Do" for suggestions about what to do during and after a major disruption.